Film Screening and discussion

 We are coming together in the urgency of this moment - a moment 76 years in the making - to think about Palestine.
 To think about indigeneity, settler colonialism, apartheid, environmental justice, sovereignty and self-determination.
 The Palestinian cause is inseparable from its history of occupation, oppression and resistance.
 It calls upon us to reflect upon our own positionalities in relationship to their continuous struggle and that of Indigenous people across the world.

-This film is subtitled.
-For more information contact firstname.lastname@example.org.
+The films are subtitled.
+For more information contact email@example.com.

 VIVO is located in the homelands of the xʷməθkʷəy̓əm (Musqueam) Sḵwx̱wú7mesh (Squamish), and səl̓ílwətaɬ (Tsleil-Waututh) peoples in a warehouse space at 2625 Kaslo Street south of East Broadway at the end of E 10th.
 Transit line 9 stops at Kaslo Street on Broadway.
 From the bus stop, the path is paved, curbless, and on a slight decline.
 The closest skytrain station is Renfrew Station, which is three blocks south-east of VIVO and has an elevator.
 From there, the path is paved, curbless, and on a slight incline.
 There is parking available at VIVO, including wheelchair access parking.
 There is a bike rack at the entrance.
 The front entrance leads indoors to a set of 7 stairs to the lobby.